jrswab/kjbc/README.md

 `-help` Display the list of options.
 Defaults to false when omitted.

-## Support The Project:
-There are several ways to support this project.
-Visit [swab.dev/support](https://swab.dev/support) for more information.

 ---

 P.S. - I did not type up the entire Strong's concordance.
 That was already done and the text files may be found at http://www.ebibleconcordances.com/